SidKalje/StudentsHelpBusinesses/README.md

 ## What we learned

-Before this project, I had little to no experience with react.js, and had only coded in python before.
-This project allowed me to step out of my comfort zone and develop an application on my own.
+With this project, I learned to connect a react.js frontend to a express js backend, and also use firebase and cloud firestore for their authentication and database capabilities.
+I also learned how to send email notifications, and attach attachments to them.
+I learned a lot about state management in react too, and different hooks in react.

 ## What's next for StudentsHelpBusinesses

-In the future, I would like to add app-to-user notifications, as well as an option to apply directly through the app.
+Next, I would like to integrate direct messaging between businesses and students, and also have more options for the user's profile, such as more detailed information about them.